Canon G16 vs Fujifilm X20

-The physical size and weight of the Canon G16 and the Fujifilm X20 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G16 – represents the basis or 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Canon G16 and the Fujifilm X20 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X20 is somewhat smaller (1 percent) than the Canon G16.
 Moreover, the X20 is slightly lighter (1 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the X20 are weather-sealed.

-The price is, of course, an important factor in any camera decision.
+Any camera decision will obviously take relative prices into account.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The G16 was somewhat cheaper (by 8 percent) than the X20 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Canon G16 features a 1/1.7-inch sensor and the Fujifilm X20 a 2/3 sensor.
 The sensor area in the X20 is 38 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 4.65 and 3.9.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.